otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/06-debugging-and-unit-testing.md

 ```

 Identify one syntax error and two logical errors in the code above.
 Also, explain how to fix these errors.

-## Task 2:

-Create a unit test for two tasks in **03-formative-assessment**.
-Ensure that you cover all fields and methods concerned.

 # Formative Assessment Submission